We guide you through the best Alexa skills for Echo Show devices and how to add them

 Jeopardy!

-Jeopardy!, the Alexa skill of the popular game show, is one of the best on the Echo – and it offers a little more for users of Echo Show and Echo Spot.
+Jeopardy!, the Alexa skill of the popular game show, is one of the best on the Echo – and it offers a little more for users of Echo Show.

 Users will get clues on the screen and see the questions, which makes it just a little easier to play than carefully listening to Alexa.
 To start, just say “Alexa, play Jeopardy”.